iauns/cpm/README.md

 different versions of these 'external' modules because they are not built as CPM modules and do not manage symbols like real CPM modules do.

-For an example of a module with various inter-dependencies, checkout [cpm-es-render](http://cpm.rocks/mod/gh/iauns/cpm-es-render).
+For an example of a module with various interdependencies, check out [cpm-es-render](http://cpm.rocks/mod/gh/iauns/cpm-es-render).
 Here's an example dependency graph that the cpm website automatically generated for this
 module: